kapil708/public-projects/README.md

+# public-projects
-this repository will hold all public projects
+This repository is for public projects